-Our personal wells, in other words, the resources we draw from, can be both physical and spiritual.
-The spiritual wells that replenish and fulfil us can be Church life, God’s word, prayer, family, friends or even our work depending on what it is.
-Physical wells are namely the food we eat, relaxation time and a healthy lifestyle.
-Of course there are also the bad wells, which are areas of our lives that have become tainted or poisoned.
-It is important that we are mindful of where and what we are drawing from.
-The Wateringwell blog has 6 basic categories.
-They are Spiritual, Health, Finance, relationships, Leisure and Self.
-I will explain more of that in the future.
+Our personal wells, in other words, the resources we draw our energy from, can be both physical and spiritual.
+The spiritual wells that replenish and fulfill us may be Church life, God’s word, prayer, family, friends or even our work depending on what it is.
+Physical wells are namely the food we eat, relaxation time, and a healthy lifestyle.

 How is your well?